thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 ## Kit Organization / Architecture

 The demo components included in the starter kit are co-located with the tests.
 This kit includes things like mocks, and data fetching queries that are modeled after an MVC type architecture.
 Using this structure makes it easy to find all the code and functionality related to a specific component.
 This pattern follows the single responsibility principle since each file has one purpose.
 For example, the `.resolvers.ts` files handle data for all resolvers with the functionality related to data fetching for your query.
 The `.test.ts` files handle all the unit tests for the resolvers.
 The `.typedefs.ts` files handle all the types for GraphQL.

 ### Example directory

 ```
-- PostModel.ts - Model for the Post entity
-- CommentModel.ts - Model for the Comment entity
+- TechnologyModel.ts - Model for the Technology entity
-- posts.resolvers.ts - Resolvers for the Post entity
-- comments.resolvers.ts - Resolvers for the Comment entity
+- technologies.resolvers.ts - Resolvers for the Technology entity
-- posts.test.ts - Unit tests for the Post entity
-- comments.test.ts - Unit tests for the Comment entity
+- technologies.test.ts - Unit tests for the Technology entity
-- posts.typedefs.ts - Type definitions for the Post entity
-- comments.typedefs.ts - Type definitions for the Comment entity
+- technologies.typedefs.ts - Type definitions for the Technology entity
 ```